 If you stop using benzodiazepines and alcohol suddenly, you are more likely to experience severe symptoms of withdrawal, including:

-Because CNS depressant withdrawal symptoms can be fatal without the proper medical treatment, it’s important that treatment for alcohol and Ambien addiction to start with medical detox.
+Because CNS depressant withdrawal symptoms can be fatal without the proper medical treatment, treatment for alcohol and Ambien addiction must start with medical detox.

 After detoxification, clinicians will help connect you to your ideal next level of care.
-In cases involving CNS depressants, the next step is often inpatient services.
-It involves 24 medical monitoring to make sure that you are safe from any lingering post-acute withdrawal symptoms.
+In cases involving CNS depressants, the next step is often residential services.
+It involves 24-hour medical monitoring to make sure that you are safe from any lingering post-acute withdrawal symptoms.

 Alcohol and Ambien abuse is a dangerous form of substance use disorder.
 If it turns into an addiction, it can get out of control quickly.
 Addiction is a chronic disease that can cause long-lasting consequences.
 However, there are help and treatment available for addiction and alcoholism.
-If you or a loved one is struggling with a substance use disorder, speak to the addiction specialists at Delphi Behavioral Health Group at 844-899-5777 to learn more about the treatment options that are available to you.
 Addiction is a serious disease that is difficult to overcome, but with help and the right resources, you may be able to live a life free from active addiction.